 date class that can be displayed as a continuous variable.
 Lucky for us,

 R has a

 R how the date is formatted - where it can find the month, day and year and what format each element is in.

 For example: 1/1/10 vs 1-1-2010

-Looking at the results above, we see that our data are stored in the format: Year-Month-Day (2003-08-21).
+Looking at the results above, you see that your data are stored in the format: Year-Month-Day (2003-08-21).
 Each part of the date is separated in this case with a

 -.
-We can use this information to populate our format string using the following designations for the components of the date-time data:
+You can use this information to populate your format string using the following designations for the components of the date-time data:

 %Y- 4 digit year

 %y- 2 digit year